Ray, Goodman & Brown

 Ray, Goodman & Brown is an American R&B vocal group.
 The group originated as the Moments, who formed in the mid-1960s and whose greatest successes came in the 1970s with hits including "Love on a Two-Way Street", "Sexy Mama", and "Look at Me (I'm in Love)".
-In 1978, they changed their name to Ray, Goodman & Brown and had further hits, including "Special Lady".
+In 1978, the then-current members changed the group's name to their surnames- Ray, Goodman & Brown and had further hits, including "Special Lady".

 The original Moments

 Early years

 The original members of the Moments were Eric Olfus Sr., Richard Gross (often incorrectly listed as "Richard Horsley"), and John Morgan.
 The Moments formed in Washington, D.C. during the mid-1960s.
-In 1965, at Washington D.C.'s Howard University, the Mizell Brothers and Freddie Perren (along with schoolmate Toby Jackson) founded Hog Records and signed the harmony group as the Moments.
-The Moments recorded "Baby I Want You" and "Pray for Me" for Hog.
+In 1965, at Washington's Howard University, the Mizell Brothers and Freddie Perren (along with schoolmate Toby Jackson) founded Hog Records and signed the harmony group as the Moments.
+They recorded "Baby I Want You" and "Pray for Me" for Hog.
 The lineup consisted of Olfus, Gross, and Morgan.

 As the Moments in 1970.
 From left: Johnny 'Moe' Moore, Billy Brown, and Al Goodman.

 Mark Greene joined after the single's release.
 The group then signed with the newly established Stang Records label, set up by Sylvia Robinson at All Platinum Studios in Englewood, New Jersey with her husband Joe.
 The group had its first hit almost immediately late in 1968 with "Not on the Outside", which reached No. 13 on the R&B chart and No. 57 on the Billboard Hot 100 (with Greene on lead vocal).
 Robinson then hired a management firm headed by radio stars Frankie Crocker, Herb Hamlett, and Eddie O'Jay.
 The trio began promoting the Moments and booking them for live events in major cities.
 When Hamlett moved to WCMF in Rochester, New York, he booked the Moments exclusively.
 In late 1968, Greene, Olfus, and Gross left All Platinum Records.